Todhills rest area

 Origins

 The A74 was the busy and important road between Glasgow and Carlisle.
-By 2008, the section immediately north of Carlisle was the only part of the route not have been replaced by a motorway.
+By 1999, the section immediately north of Carlisle was the only part of the route not have been replaced by a motorway.
 This road, which was notorious for its outdated design standards, had its own service area at Todhills.

-When the road upgrade was completed, Moto swapped the Little Chef at Todhills for a Costa, claiming it fitted the concept better - although in reality it was to fit their national portfolio.
+When the road upgrade was completed, Moto swapped the Little Chefs at Todhills for a Costa, claiming it fitted the rest area concept better - although in reality it was to fit their national portfolio.
 This created an unusual situation for Moto where the Costa brand is applied across the whole building, including the lobby and former kitchen, with little evidence of it being a Moto-operated site.
 The southbound building used to have a large advert promoting Moto's M&S at Southwaite services.

 The new motorway needed to take away the access road that used to run to the right of the southbound forecourt.
 A new access road was built on the left-hand side, which is why this road is surprisingly well-marked for such a small service area: it was designed by the team who had been designing the new M6.
 This may also explain why the new road refers to the Costa by the unusual title "Food & Rest", as the project team would have been used to avoiding brand names.